ramgopalputta/Object_Detection_Using_TensorFlow/README.md

 # 1. ABSTRACT
 This project focuses on implementing Object Detection (Sign Language Detection) model, using TensorFlow.
-By utilizing our webcam, we collect images of different signs and label them using 'LabelImg.'
-Next, we employ the Transfer Learning approach with the TensorFlow Object Detection API, using SSD MobileNet for training.
+By utilizing our webcam, we collect images of different signs and label them using a graphical image annotation tool 'LabelImg'.
+Next, we employ the Transfer Learning approach with the TensorFlow Object Detection API, using SSD MobileNet for training the model.
 The result is real-time sign language detection through Python and openCV, enabling the identification of sign language poses via the webcam.

 # 2. INSTALLATION AND SETUP: